Estimated reading time: 20 minutes

 Restaurants – $85

-Groceries – I didn’t go over because of being on vacation and eating out so much, but we lost about $250 of groceries.
+Groceries – I didn’t go over because I was on vacation and eating out so much, but we lost about $250 worth of groceries.

 In some ways, it’s good, though, as it allowed me to clean out all those weird condiments from God knows when and get rid of the freezer-burned food.